stronnag/bbl2kml/README.md

 * The `start-offset` and `end-offset` compensate for the fact that the start / end of the flight is usually on the ground, and thus is not a good WP choice.
 The defaults are 30 seconds for the start offset and -30 seconds (i.e. 30 seconds from the end) for the end offset.
 The end offset may be specificed as either a positive number of seconds from the start of the log or a negative number (from the end).
 Locations prior to the start offset and after the end offset are not considered for mission generation.
 If the `end-offset` is specificed (0 cancels it), and there is no flight mode filter, then RTH is included in the generated mission.
 * The `mode-filter` allows the log to filtered on Cruise and WP modes, e.g. `-mode-filter=cruise`, `-mode-filter=wp`, `-mode-filter=cruise,wp`.
 If `mode-filter` is specified, log entries not in the required flight mode(s) are discarded.
 Cruise includes both 2D and 3D cruise.

+### `epsilon` tuning

 The `epsilon` value is an opaque factor that controls the point simpliciation process (using the Ramer–Douglas–Peucker algorithm).
-The default value should be a good starting point.
+The default value should be a good starting point for fixed wing with reasonably sedate flying.
+On a multi-rotor in a small flight area, a much smaller value (e.g. 0.001) would be more appropriate.
 Increasing the value will decrease the number of mission points generated. `log2mission` will do this automatically if the default value results in greater than 60 mission points, for example: the log here would generate 77 points with the default `epsilon` value.

 ```
 $ log2mission -start-offset 60 -end-offset -120 /t/inav-contrib/otxlogs/demolog.TXT